AuroraEnergyResearch/aurora-origin-python-sdk/README_DEVELOP.md

 ## This is under development and not for general use.

+## PR Checks

+GitHub Actions is set up to run the test suite against multiple versions of Python so that changes can be checked for compatibility.

+The tests run against the production API using an API token associated with the `origin-python-sdk-tests@service.auroraer.com` user account.
+The API token is stored as a secret in GitHub and injected as an environment variable.

 ## Developing

 ### Create a venv and activate if required